Home Equity Loans

 The HELOC or home equity loan process

 A HELOC is similar to a home equity loan and is largely based on the amount of equity, or ownership, you have in your home.
 Your home equity is the market value of your home minus the amount you owe on your mortgage.
-For example, if your home is worth $450,000 and you still owe $300,000 on your mortgage, your home equity is $150,000.
-Your lender will probably hire a professional appraiser to determine the market value of your home.
+For example, if your home is worth $450,000 and you still owe $300,000 on your mortgage, you have $150,000 in home equity.
+Your lender will hire a professional appraiser or use Automated Valuation Model software (AVM) to determine the market value of your home.

-For both kinds of loans, the lender will also check your credit and verify your income.
-They’ll let you know how much you can borrow, based on your equity, your credit score, and the payment that you can afford.
+For both HELOCs and home equity loans, the lender will also check your credit and verify your income.
+They’ll let you know how much you can borrow, based on your equity, your credit score, your financial situation, and their loan limit.

 Home equity loans and HELOCs are a little different in the way you receive the money: